 Whitehurst et al. (1994) studied shared reading with low-income learners.
 They used picture books in day care and at home.
 The study appeared in Developmental Psychology, 30(5), 679–689.

 Siraj, Kingston, and Sylva (2015) found "sustained shared thinking" drives learning.
 Their large study, Researching Effective Pedagogy in the Early Years, proved this.
-This work at the University of London identified it as key for learners.
+The earlier REPEY report is available through UCL's Digital Education Resource Archive: Researching effective pedagogy in the early years.

 Russ and Fiorelli (2010) found that pretend play links to future creativity.
 Their research in *Psihologijske teme* explored this link further.
 The study suggests play builds a learner's divergent thinking skills.